reimagined/resolve/docs/tutorial.md

 $ yarn create resolve-app shopping-list
 ```

 After this, a minimal reSolve application is ready.
-You can run it in development mode by typing:
+To run it in development mode, type:

 ```sh
 $ cd shopping-list